abonello/food_nutrition/README.md

 Instead, in Heroku set environment variables for **MONGO_DBNAME** and **MONGO_URI** with the correct information.

-## Classification
+## Classification (Categories)

-I created another collection in the database that will hold the different classifications of food.
+I created another collection in the database that will hold the different categories of food.
 This will help to give unity to the data.

-I implemented the code to populate the classification input field with classes to select from in the add food item page.
+I implemented the code to populate the category input field with categories to select from in the add food item page.

-I implemented adding new classes.
+I implemented adding new categories.
 I also added the functionality of returning to the calling page if the process is cancelled.

-Implemented editing a class.
+Implemented editing a categories.

 ## Backups